slfx276/Subtitle_Inpainting_Cognative_Computing/README.md

 ```
 python VideoCapture.py -i False -cls True -is 256 256
 ```
+( Note that if the resizing image size is too small, it would affect text detection result. )
 then the results captures and masks would be saved in folder videos and folder masks as :
 ```
 MovieSubtitle_Dataset